rakugoteam/Docs/source/project_setup.md

 ### Basic Settings

-- _rakugo/game/scenes/scene_links_ - this setting tells rakugo where
+- _rakugo/game/scenes/scene_links_ - this setting tells rakugo where is [SceneLinks resource, more about it here](changing_scenes.md).
-- the resources used by `Rakugo.SceneLoader.load_scene()` func are for easier scene changes.
-- _rakugo/game/text/markup_ - markup langue used in dialogue, Rakugo currently supports:
+- _rakugo/game/text/markup_ - markup langue used in dialogue [more markup it here](text.md)
-  - renpy (simplified due to godot limitations),
-  - bbcode (with values in `<>`),
-  - markdown( + bbcode),
-  - markdown_simple( - bbcode)
 - _rakugo/saves/test_mode_ - if set true, save files will be saved as text files in your project folder for ease of testing.
 Set it to false before export.
-  _rakugo/saves/save_folder_ - it is the path for the project's save folder.
+- _rakugo/saves/save_folder_ - it is the path for the project's save folder.
   Before exporting, change it to start from _user://_ instead of _res://_